Particular/docs.particular.net/samples/application-insights/sample.md

 ## Creating charts

-To create the charts, metrics provided by NServiceBus, signals and durations, need to be converted into Application Insights metrics and events.
+To create the charts, metrics provided by NServiceBus, signals, and durations need to be converted into Application Insights metrics and events.

 The easiest way to setup graphs for metrics in Application Insights is to go to the `Metrics Explorer`, add a new graph selecting the custom metric of choice and then use the push pin symbol to add it to a dashboard.